tinygwen/TinyGwens-Garden/content/Cool Stuff.md

 >[!tip]- Replace any swears with `#FUCK#`
 >This is regardless of the word, its always `#FUCK#` specifically, even if it's actually "shit", for example.
 This is due to transcript censorship on youtube's end.
 #### [Quartz](https://quartz.jzhao.xyz/)
 is what i used to make this site!
 Its basically tool that generates static-sites from markdown text.
-If you want a front-end for writing markdown text in, check out obsidian.md in [[🖥️ Hardware and Software]]
+If you want a front-end for writing markdown text in, check out obsidian.md in [[Hardware and Software]]
 #### [Erowid](https://www.erowid.org/)
 A website dedicated to harm-reduction and education for a number of drugs.
 Includes sitable and non-sitable information (such as personal experiences, opinion pieces, media writings, etc., etc.)
 #### [MyTime.io](https://mytime.io/)